A very strong VPN for the most part, Windscribe is a particularly good choice for those who have never used a VPN before.

-Windscribe operates under the jurisdiction of Canada, a less privacy-friendly jurisdiction than most, as it’s part of intelligence-sharing agreements with the US and EU.
-However this shouldn’t be too much of an issue for the majority, as there are no logs of who used what IP address, therefore it’s impossible to tie user activity to a single person.
+Windscribe operates under the jurisdiction of Canada, which is part of intelligence-sharing agreements with the US and EU.
+While far from ideal, this shouldn’t be too much of an issue for the majority as the strict Windscribe logging policy means it’s impossible to tie user activity to a single person.

 Ease of Use

-Windscribe’s range of custom apps is simple and user-friendly without sacrificing too many advanced privacy features.
+Windscribe’s range of custom apps are simple and user-friendly without sacrificing advanced privacy features.
 The main screen on the desktop client is compact but packs in lots of useful information, including your chosen server location, new IP address and an on/off toggle for the Firewall (kill switch) feature.
-There’s also a big connect button that turns the whole screen blue when pressed, making it very easy to tell when you’re connected to the VPN.

-More configurable options can be found behind the burger menu (three horizontal lines) in the top-left corner, buried in the Preferences sub-section.
-These are organized into clearly-labelled tabs, making them really easy to navigate, and we love that the more advanced features such as proxy configuration warn inexperienced users to steer clear “unless you know what you’re doing”.
+More configurable options can be found behind the menu in the top-left corner.
+We love that the more advanced features warn inexperienced users to steer clear “unless you know what you’re doing”.
 There are handy links to the support pages should you need further clarification, although it’s a shame this information isn’t embedded in the app.

 Even if you’ve never used a VPN before, download and installing Windscribe is incredibly easy and takes only a couple of minutes from start to finish.
 There are set-up guides for the majority of popular platforms on the support section of the site, including loads of helpful screenshots and video tutorials.